qodeninja/profman/README.md

 ### Profile Selection

-> **IMPORTANT**: Always ensure Vivaldi is completely closed before running any commands that modify profile data.
+**IMPORTANT: Always ensure Vivaldi is completely closed before running any commands that modify profile data.
+Do not configure or enable profile syncing until AFTER you're done making the changes you want.**

 All commands that operate on a profile require the `--profile` argument.